UX CAMP ZURICH 2015, MY TAKEOVERS

 • who votes from 9 to 10 is a promoter

-According these values, as a provider, we can address specific content to boost the engaging process between users and products.
+Based on these values, as a provider, we can address specific content to boost the engagement process between users and products.

-Was really interesting paying attention at user interfaces (UIs) and interaction patterns about the conversation apps made by @thepian.
+It was really interesting to observe user interfaces (UIs) and interaction patterns in the conversation apps made by @thepian.

 The logic of such apps is based on: